-"What is trauma and how does trauma therapy address it?"
+"What might tell me I have unresolved trauma and how does trauma therapy address it?"

 are still affected by past traumatic experiences, as if 'the past were still here';